 Hot & Savory

-This newly-introduced product is packed with all the goodness of whole foods, grains, and vegetables.
+This newly-introduced solid food meal replacement is packed with all the goodness of whole foods, grains, and vegetables.

-It comes in three incredible variants—Mexican Chilli, Tomato & Herb, and Thai Green Curry—flavored with real herbs and spices, which give it a burst of flavor.
+It comes in three incredible variants—Mexican Chilli, Tomato & Herb, and Thai Green Curry—flavored with real herbs and spices, which give it a burst of flavor while you lose weight.

-If you absolutely have no time to prepare your food, this variant might be the perfect option for you.
+If you absolutely have no time to prepare your food, this variant might be the perfect meal replacement option for you.

 This drink comes in three flavors—vanilla, berry, and chocolate—packaged in a handy bottle.
 They taste best when chilled, so be sure to keep the bottles in the fridge so they’re ready when you need them.